 Mariko has led academic and civic projects of all scales for the firm, including the recently completed Yale Science Building at Yale University and 76 Trinity Place in New York City.
 Other noteworthy projects include Yale-National University of Singapore College campus in Singapore and the Chemical and Biomolecular Engineering and Chemistry Building at The Ohio State University, among others.
 Mariko sees architecture as a way to address human needs and solve societal problems through art and science.

-Mariko will receive a Fellowship medal during an Investiture of Fellows Ceremony later this year.
+Mariko will receive a Fellowship medal during an Investiture of Fellows Ceremony in 2020.